Specialisterne: Today

-Specialisterne has more than 50 employees, approximately 75% of whom have a diagnosis within the autism spectrum.
+As of 2024, Specialisterne has over 600 employees and has operated in 26 countries, with offices in 13 of them: Australia, Brazil, Canada, Denmark, France, Iceland, India, Ireland, Italy, Mexico, Spain, the UK, and the United States.
+A 2017 report by the Organisation for Economic Co-operation and Development (OECD) stated approximately 75% of the company's 50 IT employees in Denmark had a diagnosis within the autism spectrum.
 The head offices are in Copenhagen.
 The company includes training programs to access and build up personal, social and professional skills for people with ASD – no formal education or job experiences are expected.
 A number of appropriate strategies are used for individuals on the spectrum, including LEGO Mindstorms robot technology, helping to detect the strengths, the motivation and the development opportunities of the individual.

-Services offered by Specialisterne include software tests, quality control, documentation and data entries with a high attention to details and accuracy for Danish and international customers like TDC A/S, Grundfos, KMD, CSC, Microsoft and Oracle.
+Services offered by Specialisterne include software testing, quality control, documentation, data entry, and logistics with a high attention to detail and accuracy for customers including TDC A/S, Grundfos, KMD, CSC, SAP, Microsoft, Parexel, Hewlett-Packard, and Oracle.

 Specialisterne maintains a focus on transferring knowledge on how to turn disabilities into abilities.
 Speeches, workshops and courses are based on the method of positive thinking called The Dandelion Model.
 (The dandelion was symbolically chosen as a beneficial weed found in unexpected places, akin to the ethos of ASD including valuable skills.)

-In December 2008, Thorkil Sonne donated all shares of Specialisterne to the Specialist People Foundation, a nonprofit organization founded by Sonne.
+In December 2008, Thorkil Sonne donated all shares of Specialisterne to the Specialist People Foundation (later Specialisterne Foundation), a nonprofit organization founded by Sonne.

 In September 2009, Specialisterne started a school where youth with ASD could get an education with focus on social development and interaction with its offices.
 The school is funded with help from the Lego Foundation and the Danish Ministry of Education.

 In August 2010, Specialisterne opened in Scotland with David Farrell-Shaw as general manager.
 The Scottish company was a subsidiary of the social enterprise company Community Enterprise in Scotland (CEiS), funded by £700,000 from the Scottish government; the project also received £407,036 from the Big Lottery Fund and £30,000 from Glasgow City Council.

 In October 2010, assisted by funding support from a European Commission's Lifelong Learning Programme called the Leonardo da Vinci programme (project number 2010-1-IS1-LEO05-00579), a project began to link Scotland, Denmark, Germany and Iceland.
 The Icelandic offering went live in January 2011.

-In September 2012, Specialisterne Scotland closed.
-It has since re-opened in Glasgow and London.
-In 2013, Specialisterne opened an office in Canada.
-It is also opening branches in the United States, Dublin and Switzerland.
+In September 2012, Specialisterne Scotland closed, and a branch opened in the US called Specialisterne Minnesota.
+The following year, the Minnesota organization became Specialisterne USA, based in Delaware, and the company also opened an office in Canada.
+An Australian branch was founded in 2015, which then formed a partnership with the Dandelion Program and, in 2017, announced plans to form a partnership in New Zealand.
+The same year, a branch was founded in Milan, Italy.
+It has also opened branches in a number of other countries.
 A similar organisation in the United States, Aspiritech, is based on the same concept.

-An Australian branch was founded in 2015, which then formed a partnership with the Dandelion Program and, in 2017, announced plans to form a partnership in New Zealand.

-In 2017, a branch was founded in Milan, Italy.